Phantasm (film): Box office

+During its opening weekend in 101 theater locations in New York City, the film earned $703,437 in box office sales, marking one of the highest opening weekends for a film released by Avco Embassy Pictures.
+In the United States, it earned $11,988,469.
+In its first three months in ten foreign territories, the film grossed a further $7 million.
+By the end of its theatrical run, it had grossed a worldwide total of $22 million.

 Critical response

-Contemporaneous
+Contemporary

 Charles Champlin of the Los Angeles Times deemed the film "a smooth and terrifically impressive technical achievement, a sort of jeu de spook with all manner of eerie and shocking special effects."
 In a mostly negative review, critic Roger Ebert described the film as "a labor of love, if not a terrifically skillful one" but admitted Phantasm had a good visual style and sense of pacing.
 Trevor Johnston of Time Out called the film "a surprisingly shambolic affair whose moments of genuine invention stand out amid the prevailing incompetence."
 Dave Kehr of the Chicago Reader described it as "spotty" and "effective here and there", though he praised Coscarelli's raw ability.
 Vincent Canby of The New York Times compared it to a ghost story told by a bright, imaginative 8-year-old; he concluded that it is "thoroughly silly and endearing".
 Variety gave it a positive review that highlighted the use of both horror and humor.
 Tim Pulleine (Monthly Film Bulletin) described the film as a "dilapidated z-movie" with "singularly unconvincing apparitions and contraptions" and that the film did not have "anything resembling a coherent plot in the course of all the fumblingly juvenile malarkey".

 Retrospective

-On the review aggregator website Rotten Tomatoes, Phantasm holds a 72% approval rating based on 47 critic reviews, with an average rating of 6.6/10.
-The consensus reads: "Phantasm: Remastered adds visual clarity to the first installment in one of horror's most enduring -- and endearingly idiosyncratic -- franchises."
 Kim Newman of Empire called it "an incoherent but effective horror picture" that "deliberately makes no sense" and rates it four out of five stars.
 Scott Weinberg of Fearnet stated the acting is "indie-style raw" and special effects are sometimes poor, but the originality and boldness make up for it.
 Steve Barton of Dread Central gave the film a score of five out of five stars, calling it a masterpiece and "one hell of a scary film".
-Bloody Disgusting's John Squires rated it four out of five stars, calling it "truly original" and writing that it "imbues in its viewers is a profound sense of dread".
+Bloody Disgusting rated it four out of five stars, calling it "truly original" and writing that it "imbues in its viewers a profound sense of dread".
 Author John Kenneth Muir called the film striking, distinctive, and original.
 Muir stated that the film has become a classic, and that the Tall Man is a horror film icon.